-Lack of proper sleep in night effects everything in our lives from health to mood, to safety, to job performance.
-So it is very important to get a good night sleep, blessed are those who have no trouble in sleeping at night.
+Lack of proper sleep at night affects everything in our lives from health to mood, to safety, to job performance.
+So it is very important to get a good night’s sleep, blessed are those who have no trouble sleeping at night.

 Ask people who just lie in bed staring at the ceiling, tossing and turning, counting sheep or minutes, or snore, waiting for the mercy of blessed sleep to come.
 If you are the one who struggles to fall asleep try some methods that prepare your body for getting past your insomnia.

 Take a warm shower before bed and cool your room

 Warming your body with a hot shower before bed and then stepping into the cooler air will prepare your body for a nice sleep.
 A shower can also be very relaxing for your tired body.